esion22/SMBUD24-25_Meroi-Mauro-Poloni/README.md

 # Systems and Methods for Big and Unstructured Data (SMBUD) - Course Project

-This repository contains the project developed for the Systems and Methods for Big and Unstructured Data (SMBUD) course at Politecnico di Milano during the Academic Year 2024-2025.
+This repository contains the project developed for the Systems and Methods for Big and Unstructured Data (SMBUD) course at Politecnico di Milano during the Academic Year, A.Y.
+2024-2025.

 **Group Number**: 41
 **Group Members**: Lorenzo Meroi, Simone Mauro, Francesco Poloni